chicagoing/manager-readme/README.md

 * provide support, answer questions, offer advice, help you navigate your job
 * ensure you're recognized for your accomplishments (publicly if that's cool with you — I'll ask)

-## My expectations as your Engineering Manager
+## My expectations as your manager

 ### Within your first week
 * complete onboarding and training (outlined elsewhere)